ssgaur/Minimal-Symfony3-MVC-Boilerplater/ReadMe.md

 Get all rows of the Model (table)
 ```
-function all(){

-}
+ $user->all()

 input: No input
-returns:  An associative array of the results from the table.
+Returns:  An associative array of the results from the table.
 ```
-Get results by one column of the table (Model)
+#### Get results by one column of the table (Model)
 ```
-function find_By_Column($columnName,$columnValue){

-}
+$user->find_By_Column($columnName,$columnValue)

-input: Column name and its value
+Input: Column name and its value
-returns:  An associative array of the results from the table.
+Return:  An associative array of the results from the table.
 ```

-Get results by searching some column but with some substring not by full column string.
+#### Get results by searching some column but with some substring.
 ```
-function partial_String_Search($columnName,$partialString)

-}
+$user->partial_String_Search($columnName,$partialString)

-input: Column name and substring which the results must contain
+Input: Column name and substring which the results must contain
-returns:  An associative array of the results from the table.
+Returns:  An associative array of the results from the table.
 ```

 ## How to render view from controller with the data.